spiral/docs/docs/en/start/configuration.md

-# Configuration
+# Getting started — Configuration

-## Introduction

-All of the configuration files for Spiral Framework are located in the `app/config` directory.
-These files contain options that allow you to configure for example, database connection, cache storage, sessions and more.
+The Spiral Framework makes it super easy to set up your application with config files.
+All the config files live in the `app/config` directory, and they let you configure things like connection to a database, set up cache storage, and manage sessions, etc.

+You don't even have to create any config files yourself, because the Spiral Framework comes with a default setup.
+But if you want to, you can also use environment variables to change the main parameters of your application.

+> **Note**
+> Caching the config files is not necessary as they are only loaded once during application bootstrapping and not
+> reloaded unless the application is restarted.

-## Environment
+## Environment Variables

-It can be useful to have different configuration values depending on the environment in which the application is running.
+Using environment variables is a great way to separate the configuration of your application from the code itself.
+This makes it easy to change certain options depending on the environment you're running the application in, without having to modify the code.

-For example, you may want a simple cache storage for local development in order to reduce the resource requirements of your testing environment, while a more robust and scalable storage may be preferred for production.
+For example, you may have different database credentials for your local development environment and for production.

-To make it easy to manage different configuration values for different environments, Spiral uses the [dotenv](../extension/dotenv.md) bridge.
-In a new project installation, you will find a `.env.sample` file in the root directory of your application that defines several common environment variables.
-When you install Spiral app, this file is automatically copied to `.env`.
+Instead of hardcoding these credentials in the code, you can set them as environment variables and then reference them in your configuration files.

+The Spiral Framework integrates with `dotenv`, so you can store all your environment variables in a `.env` file at the root of your project.

+> **Note**
+> If you're starting a new project, there's a `.env.sample` file that you can use as a guide.

-Here is the example of `.env` in the application:
+Here is the example of available environment variables:

 ```dotenv
 # Environment (prod or local)